-- Enter the XML Node in the sensor settings:
+- Enter the XML Node:

 - You can leave all other settings unchanged.

-- Click Continue to create the sensor.
+- Click Create to create the sensor.

-IDs of Sensor States
+IDs of sensor states

 You can use the following internal IDs for filter_status parameters to only count sensors in a specific status: